Support

 The finished product ranks at the primary level with subassemblies, components, and other parts at lower levels of importance.
 For example, a single-pane aluminium window sits at the highest level while subassemblies and other modules are listed in subsequent levels:

-An example of a bill of materials
+bill of materials example An example of a bill of materials

 An itemised bill of materials would include every aspect of the window assembly down to packaging and even the safety sticker for the glass pane.